ks1v/manual-subs/README.md

 # Manual subtitle generator

-Takes a text of a play and makes a PDF file with slides
+Takes a text of a play and makes a PDF file with slides using `imagemagick`

 ## Usage
 ```bash